-Portfolio 2030 had a positive return for the six months ended June 30, 2011, and a double-digit gain for the 12 months ended June 30, 2011.
-The Portfolio underperformed its weighted benchmark over the six-month period and outperformed over the 12-month period.
-Among U.S. equity holdings, the Portfolio's investments had positive returns for the six months ended June 30, 2011, and solid gains for the 12 months ended June 30, 2011.
-For the 12-month period, the Small-Cap Stock Fund, Value Fund, and Blue Chip Growth Fund outperformed their benchmarks and had strong positive absolute returns.
-The Mid-Cap Growth Fund and Mid-Cap Value Fund had strong positive absolute returns but underperformed their benchmarks due to stock selection in the industrials & business services and financials sectors.
-In the last six months of the reporting period, the Small-Cap Stock Fund, Mid-Cap Growth Fund, and Mid-Cap Value Fund produced strong absolute performance.
-The Small-Cap Stock Fund contributed to relative results, while the Mid-Cap Stock Fund and Mid-Cap Value Fund detracted primarily due to stock selection.
+Portfolio 2030 had a positive return for the six months ended June 30, 2012 and negative performance for the 12 months ended June 30, 2012.
+The Portfolio outperformed its weighted benchmark over the six-month period and performed in line with its weighted benchmark over the 12-month period.

+Among U.S. equity holdings, the Portfolio had a large investment in the Equity Index 500 Fund, which generated solid returns for the six and 12 months ended June 30, 2012.
+For the 12-month period, the Small-Cap Stock Fund and Blue Chip Growth Fund outperformed their benchmarks and had positive returns.
+The Blue Chip Growth Fund outperformed the Russell 1000 Growth Index due to stock selection in the information technology and materials sectors.
+The Value Fund had a slight negative return and underperformed its benchmark due to stock selection in the utilities sector.
+For the six-month period, the Small-Cap Stock Fund and Blue Chip Growth Fund produced strong returns and outperformed their respective benchmarks due to stock selection in the consumer discretionary sector.
+The Value Fund and Mid-Cap Growth Fund had solid returns but underperformed their benchmarks.

-Among international equity holdings, the Overseas Stock Fund, International Growth & Income Fund, and International Stock Fund generated strong gains for the year and outperformed their respective benchmarks.
-The Emerging Markets Stock Fund was a positive absolute contributor for the 12-month period, although it lagged its benchmark.
-For the last six months of the reporting period, the International Stock Fund, Overseas Stock Fund, and International Growth & Income Fund all contributed to absolute results, with only the International Stock Fund underperforming its benchmark.
-The Emerging Markets Stock Fund had a positive return for the six months ended June 30, 2011, but underperformed on a relative basis primarily due to sector allocation.
+The International Stock Fund and Overseas Stock Fund generated negative absolute returns for the year but outperformed their respective benchmarks due to stock selection.
+The Emerging Markets Stock Fund also had negative returns for the 12-month period and performed in line with its benchmark.
+Over the six-month period, the International Stock Fund and Overseas Stock Fund generated positive returns and outperformed their benchmarks.
+The International Stock Fund outperformed due to stock selection in the industrials and business services sector, while the Overseas Stock Fund outperformed due to stock selection in the consumer discretionary and telecommunication services sectors.

-6 MONTHS 12 MONTHS SINCE INCEPTION
+6 MONTHS 12 MONTHS ANNUALIZED SINCE INCEPTION

-PORTFOLIO 2030 5.92% 32.69% 15.11%
+PORTFOLIO 2030 8.27% -0.24% 8.69%

-Weighted Benchmark 6.09% 32.39% 15.11%
+Weighted Benchmark 7.95% -0.26% 8.69%